I think you’ll agree with me when I say that “The Cloverfield Paradox” has brought up many questions for regular movie watchers.

 The 10 Cloverfield Lane ARG

-The ARG for the 10 Cloverfield Lane includes only an update on the Tagruato website and FunAndPrettyThings website.
+The ARG for 10 Cloverfield Lane includes only an update on the Tagruato website and FunAndPrettyThings website.
 The ARG was an extension of Howard Stambler’s story and his relationship with his daughter Megan.

 On February 2016, the Tagruato website was updated with an employee of the month page; the website is however no longer active.
 One of the pictures showed Howard being celebrated as the employee of the month at Bold Futura for the previous year.
 On his profile, Howard is seen wearing a t-shirt with the inscription- Radioman70.
 Accessing the website Radioman70.com will redirect you to a page named FunAndPrettyThings.com.